-To refund the City's outstanding Electric System Revenue Bonds, Series 1992B and its Sunshine State Financing Commission loan dated April 10, 1997 and to fund certain transmission and distribution capital improvements to the City's Electric System.
+The Series 1998A Bonds were issued to refund the City's outstanding Electric System Revenue Bonds, Series 1992B and its Sunshine State Financing Commission loan dated April 10, 1997 and to fund certain transmission and distribution capital improvements to the City's Electric System.

-The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Refunding Revenue Bonds, Series 2011, Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Refunding Revenue Bonds, Series 2007, Energy System Refunding Revenue Bonds, Series 2007, Energy System Refunding Revenue Bonds, Series 2007, Energy System Refunding Revenue Bonds, Series 2001, Energy System Refunding Revenue Bonds, Series 2005, and Energy System Refunding Revenue Bonds, Series 2001.
+The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Refunding Revenue Bonds, Series 2011, Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Refunding Revenue Bonds, Series 2007, Energy System Refunding Revenue Bonds, Series 2001.

-The Reserve Requirement for the Series 1998A Bonds and the Series 1998B Bonds under the 1998 Series Resolution shall be the lesser of (i) maximum Debt Service Requirement on such respective Series of Bonds from time to time; (ii) 125% of the Average Annual Debt Service Requirement on such respective Series of Bonds from time to time; or (iii) the maximum amount allowed under the Internal Revenue Code of 1986, as amended.
+The Reserve Requirement for the Series 1998A Bonds and the Series 1998B Bonds under the 1998 Series Resolution shall be the lesser of (i) maximum Debt Service Requirement on such respective Series of Bonds from time to time, (ii) 125% of the Average Annual Debt Service Requirement on such respective Series of Bonds from time to time, or (iii) the maximum amount allowed under the Internal Revenue Code of 1986, as amended.